The Santa Barbara Blues Society Presents

 For nearly three decades, Kim Wilson has been the voice and soul of the Texas band The Fabulous Thunderbirds.
 He’s also an accomplished solo recording artist, and in the minds of many people, the greatest harmonica player performing today.
-His new CD is entitled Lookin’ for Trouble.
+His new CD is entitled Blues and Boogie, Vol. 1.

 In 1970, he decided to drop out of college to play the blues full time, learning the ropes from such San Francisco Bay Area blues musicians as Charlie Musselwhite, John Lee Hooker and Sonny Rhodes.
 In the mid-1970s he moved to Austin, where he met Jimmie Vaughan, with whom he co-founded The Fabulous Thunderbirds in 1974.